LostWitness/DSPractice/Crawler(BeautifulSoup)/README.md

-A small investigation of crawling a simple web page with with music live show dates using basics of BeautifulSoup and Pandas.
+<h2>A small investigation of crawling a simple web page with with music live show dates using basics of BeautifulSoup and Pandas.</h2>

 Before processing:
 <p align="center">